 People around the world have become more conscious about their health since the coronavirus measures paused our bustling modern lifestyle.
-While facing all sorts of uncertainty, many have focused on what they can control and be certain about.
+While facing all sorts of uncertainty, many have focused on what they can control and be certain about, such as revving up their workout routines and changing their eating habits to include more of a plant-based cuisine.
 They consider the current crisis to be an opportunity to take a break from hectic work schedules and look after their personal needs.

 They realize the need to prioritize their physical and mental health, as it is more important to be healthy and living well than suffering from illnesses.
 Therefore, after quite a while of enjoying a wine spree and fast food delivery galore during lockdown, a lot of people began taking a better route by eating healthy and doing yoga or indoor exercises, and meditation.